brettinternet/brettinternet.github.io/content/notes/_index.md

 >
 > \- _Nintendo "Quit Screen" message_

 Like an accessible save menu, I keep everything in markdown.
-I record docker commands and obscure command-line arguments, JavaScript toy problems, or directions to setup Postgres permissions.
+I record Docker commands and obscure command-line arguments, JavaScript problems, or directions to set up Postgres permissions.
 I also [create slides](https://github.com/brettinternet/slides) with markdown.
-I'll only make a note of something if it's easier to reference my notes than it is to search it.
-I also take notes to help out the students that I mentor.
+I'll only note something if it's easier to reference my notes than search for it online.
+I also take notes to help students I mentor.

 I use a combination of Apple Reminders and private GitHub issues with task lists for short term personal tasks, and GitHub Projects to visualize Kanban project